zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayerDefaultsBing.md

 ## Methods

 ### attribution
-The attribution of all bing layers.
+The attribution of all Bing (tm) layers.

 #### Returns
 `\Kendo\Dataviz\UI\MapLayerDefaultsBing`